jsextonprofessional/js_algos/snap_raise_challenge/readme.md

-The this application was created by and is the property of Jacob Sexton.
+This application was created by and is the property of Jacob Sexton.